Rudranil-Sarkar/Bencode-parser-rust/README.md

-A bencode parser without serde and other bullshit
+A bencode Decoder and Encoder without serde and other bullshit